NeddX/Relang/README.md

 # ALVM
-Baisc partial ISA virtual machine written in C++20.
+Basic partial ISA virtual machine written in C++20.
 The ISA is almost identical to that of x86 and the syntax is a mix of AT&T, Intel.
 The assembler directives are also inspired by MASM and NASM.

 # Build